kaaproject/kaa/Programming-guide/Key-platform-features/Notifications/index.md

 </div></div>

 ### Default notification listener

-There are two types of topic notification listeners: the default and topic specific.
-To receive notifications, add at least one default listener (the number of default listeners is not limited) as shown in the following code block.
+There are two types of topic notification listeners: default and topic-specific.
+To receive notifications, add at least one default listener.
-As a result, the listener will receive notifications from all topics (mandatory topics, as well as optional topics having been subscribed to).
+As a result, the listener will receive notifications from all topics (all mandatory topics and all optional topics that the endpoint group is subscribed to.

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#Java-12">Java</a></li>